Exempted Company

 Main documents required

-• a memorandum of association; and
+• the memorandum of association;

-• articles of association.
+• the articles of association; and

 Involvement of notary, company register, governmental authorities